Passport, Visa, and Residence Permit

 AIT health care plan

 The AIT health care plan was developed specifically for international students who speak English and are staying in Hungary for a semester.
 AIT is partnered with a health care service provider called Swiss Clinic (Swiss).
 Swiss provides access to 24/7 English speaking emergency assistance and response service and includes several non-emergency doctor appointments throughout the semester at Swiss' private clinics in different locations across Budapest.
-The AIT health care plan is mandatory for all AIT students, is due after arrival and costs:
+The AIT health care plan is included in the AIT tuition from 2022 fall.

 The Hungarian immigration authority requires every international student to have a health insurance that meets the so called "Schengen visa requirements".
 Students can have this insurance from the U.S. or alternatively they may opt to purchase a Hungarian insurance policy through AIT that costs 47,500 HUF (approximately 163 USD).